-Promethease is a platform which allows you to do DNA research on your own.
-Using the platform you can search for different conditions, edit the number of studies required for results to show up, and even research specific SNPs.
-Using your DNA data, Promethease analyzes which SNP variants you carry, and directs you to studies which have covered those variants and their effects.
+Promethease is a platform which allows you to do DNA analysis on your own.
+Using the platform you can search for different conditions, edit the number of studies required for genetic DNA testing results to show up, and even research specific SNPs.
+Using your DNA testing kit data, Promethease analyzes which SNP variants you carry, and directs you to studies which have covered those variants and their effects.

 Promethease can also be used to analyze multiple samples at once, and compare the raw DNA data between the samples.
 The platform has a number of various tools to filter the results which allow users to analyze the genetic variants of their choice.
 However, Promethease can also be very confusing, and any health reports you obtain should be reviewed with a genetic counselor.
 One option searches for clinvar information, which are genes which have been clinically verified to be associated with specific conditions.
 These genetic variants may put you at high risk for certain conditions.